-Dr. Mattern is board certified in Family Medicine and Sports Medicine.
+Dr. Mattern is board certified in Family Medicine and Sports Medicine and a Fellow in the American Medical Society for Sports Medicine.
 She sees active patients and competitive athletes from all over the region and oversees the Trinity Sports Medicine Athletic Trainers as they serve the extended community.
 She received her training first at the Center for Family Medicine in Minot and then completed a fellowship at the Ohio State University Sports Medicine Center.
 Upon graduation, she served as the Head Team Physician for the men’s hockey team at OSU.
 She returned to Minot in 2002, and has devoted her time to covering local sports teams, education of medical students, residents and MSU Athletic Training students, all while ensuring quality care and rehabilitation of her patients.
 She is also a volunteer team physician with the United States Olympic Committee, US Ski and Snowboard, and the Justin Boots Sports Medicine Team with the professional rodeo.
 Her clinical interests include concussions and exercise as medicine.

 Primary Care is a form of medical care that provides continuing, comprehensive health care for people of all ages.
 Our providers offer the full range of services, and can help to seamlessly coordinate your care with other specialties as needed.
 Your primary care provider is a partner in your health.